bozemanpass/yarnball/ARTICLE.md

 latest: 1.0.0
 ```

-A dependent package would have an entry in its `package.json` similar to:
+A package that depended on `@bozemanpass/example` would have an entry in its `package.json` similar to:

 ```
   "dependencies": {